encoredev/encore/docs/introduction.md

 ---
-seotitle: Introduction to Encore – the backend development platform
+seotitle: Introduction to Encore – the Backend Development Platform
-seodesc: Learn how Encore works and how it helps backend developers build cloud based backend applications with a flow state developer experience.
+seodesc: Learn how Encore works and how it helps backend developers build cloud based backend applications without manually dealing with infrastructure.
 title: What is Encore?
 subtitle: A Development Platform for cloud backend applications
 ---